Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Proposed Method

 \definecolor{cA}{rgb}{0.0, 0.1, 0.6} \definecolor{cB}{rgb}{0.0, 0.8, 1.0} \definecolor{cC}{rgb}{1.0, 1.0, 1.0} \definecolor{cD}{rgb}{1.0, 0.8, 0.0} \definecolor{cE}{rgb}{0.6, 0.1, 0.0} [2]{{\tikz{\node[#1,fill,draw=black,rectangle,minimum width = 18pt, minimum height= 5pt](l) at (0,0){}; \node[right of=l, anchor=west, xshift = -18pt]{#2};}}} [1]{{\tikz{\node[draw,rectangle,minimum width = 18pt, minimum height= 5pt](l) at (0,0){}; \node[right of=l, anchor=west, xshift = -18pt]{#1};}}} [1]{ \begin{Overpic}{ #1 } \put (74,35){\tikz{\path[draw=green,line width=1pt] (0,0) rectangle (0.6cm,0.6cm);}} \end{Overpic} }

 [1]{ }

 A few observations are in order.
 The sample band from the visible spectrum shows a very high correlation with the PAN, 0.95 on the average and never negative.
 This is a common behavior in the visible spectrum, more pronounced in the green range and a little less towards the coastal and red/infrared limits.
 In this situation, maximizing the local correlation, without any upper bound, makes perfect sense.
 Outside the visible spectrum, however, the correlation field has a much higher dynamics, and our sample band has an average correlation of just 0.33 with the PAN.
 Such a low value, however, does not signal lack of dependence.
 The spatial layouts keep being mostly the same, as easily appreciated in the close-up image, but several regions exhibit a strong {\em negative} correlation.
 This is the case, for example, of the circularly shaped elements clearly visible in the close-up, which are very dark in the PAN, and very bright in $\H_o$.
 In addition, intermediate correlation values, between -0.6 and 0.6, occur at the boundaries between positively and negatively correlated regions just because of the finite size of the estimation window (6$\times$6 in our experiment).
 This latter problem impacts also on the estimation of the bounding map, $\rho^{\rm max}$, further reducing its effective resolution and making it scarcely reliable.
+An algorithm that disregards these phenomena may generate visible pansharpening artifacts, such as unnatural color variations and exaggerated contrasts.
+Moreover, conflicts may arise between the spectral and spatial terms of the loss, hindering the training or fine-tuning phases.

 Based on the above observations, we decided to define a spatial loss term that maximizes the {\em absolute value} of the correlation with the PAN, so as to promote structural similarity irrespective of the correlation polarity.